shopware/shopware/src/Docs/_new/2-internals/1-core/20-data-abstraction-layer/060-extensions.md

 [titleEn]: <>(Extensions)
-[titleDe]: <>(Extensions)
-[wikiUrl]: <>(../data-abstract-layer/extensions?category=shopware-platform-en/data-abstraction-layer)

 # Extensions

-You can extend existing entities by creating an `EntityExtension`.
+You can extend existing entities by creating a `EntityExtension`.
 The extension must implement the `Shopware\Core\Framework\DataAbstractionLayer\EntityExtensionInterface` interface and has access to the fields within an entity.
 You can even manipulate the core fields by adding flags and so on.
 When changing core fields, keep in mind that it can make your system behave inconsistently!

 ## Creating an extension

 Create a class which extends the `Shopware\Core\Framework\DataAbstractionLayer\EntityExtensionInterface` interface, implement the required methods and register and tag it in the service container as `shopware.entity.extension`.

 ### Method: getDefinitionClass()

-This method does not take any parameters.

 You should return the definition the extension will be applied on, preferably a class reference.